earok/scorpion-editor-demos/README.md

 * Ladder demo uses art by Buch (https://opengameart.org/content/a-platformer-in-the-forest).
 "No snap" version by Lemming880.

 * Light And Dark demo reuses some of the same assets used in Monkey Lad

+* Line Of Sight demo reuses assets from Amigo the Fox demo

 * Mouse sample:
 	- https://opengameart.org/content/industrial-parallax-background